andreaippo/anagram-utils/README.md

   by [Apache's commons-lang library](https://commons.apache.org/proper/commons-lang/apidocs/org/apache/commons/lang3/StringUtils.html#isAlphaSpace(java.lang.CharSequence\))

 A `Text` acts as a wrapper for inputs that are valid according to the aforementioned definition, i.e. no `Text`s wrapping invalid inputs can be created.
+Inputs are also lower-cased upon creation of the corresponding `Text`.

+The two-way check was implemented in a whitespace-independent way.
+This gives some flexibility to recognize two `Text`s as anagrams when their letters match, even though the word count is different (therefore overall length and whitespace count differs).

+Because of this, `President Obama` and `a baptism redone` will be accepted as anagrams.

 ### Choices